basic-alignment.RmdThis vignette describes the main functions of the alto

 plot(result)

-shades each topic and edge in according
+By default, plot shades each topic and edge in according

 to its branch membership.
 We could alternatively color by refinement,